yihua/hudi/website/docs/configurations.md

 ---

 > #### hoodie.simple.index.parallelism
 > Only applies if index type is SIMPLE.
-This is the amount of parallelism for index lookup, which involves a Spark Shuffle<br></br>
+This limits the parallelism of fetching records from the base files of affected partitions.
+The index picks the configured parallelism if the number of base files is larger than this configured value; otherwise, the number of base files is used as the parallelism.
+If the indexing stage is slow due to the limited parallelism, you can increase this to tune the performance.<br></br>
 > `Default Value: 100 (Optional)`<br></br>
 > `Config Param: SIMPLE_INDEX_PARALLELISM`<br></br>

 ---

 > #### hoodie.simple.index.update.partition.path
-> Similar to Key: 'hoodie.bloom.index.update.partition.path' , default: true description: Only applies if index type is GLOBAL_BLOOM.
+> Similar to Key: 'hoodie.bloom.index.update.partition.path' , default: true , isAdvanced: true , description: Only applies if index type is GLOBAL_BLOOM.
 When set to true, an update including the partition path of a record that already exists will result in inserting the incoming record into the new partition and deleting the original record in the old partition.
 When set to false, the original record will only be updated in the old partition since version: version is not defined deprecated after: version is not defined), but for simple index.<br></br>
 > `Default Value: true (Optional)`<br></br>
 > `Config Param: SIMPLE_INDEX_UPDATE_PARTITION_PATH_ENABLE`<br></br>